How to Set Up Google Drive for Offline Access

 Step 4: Enable offline access

-Under the General tab, check the box labeled:
+Under the General tab, tick the option:

 “Create, open and edit your recent Google Docs, Sheets and Slides files on this device while offline.”

-Step 6: Test offline access
+Step 5: Test offline access

 Disconnect from the internet and refresh Google Drive to confirm files open correctly.